 Los Angeles has many neighborhoods, districts and counties within its broader metropolitan area.
 There are 15 so-called districts which are named 1 through 15, all of which are situated in two counties (Los Angeles County, Orange County).
 Yet similarly, there are 72 neighborhoods, including Westwood, Venice, or Bel Air.
 Some divide the metropolitan area into 4 districts: Beverly Hills, Santa Monica, Hollywood, Anaheim, and Los Angeles proper.

 Already know you want to move to L.A.?
-Let us help you with our guide
+Let us help you with our guides

 Los Angeles Facts

 It has a population of 3.99 million, meaning it makes up 9.9% of California’s massive 39.51 million inhabitants.
 According to a large sample surveyed, 37% of inhabitants from Los Angeles rated their health care system as good or very good, ranking it 9th in the World, ahead of other Metropolises like Montreal and Berlin.
 Los Angeles Airport (LAX) is the third busiest airport in the world, and reported a 0.8% increase in the past two years.
 The housing market is massive in Los Angeles, and popular among real estate investors.
-Learn more here.
+Learn more: Luxury Realtor Los Angeles.

 Bird’s Eye View of Los Angeles